Parents are constantly on the lookout for health tips for children to ensure they stay fit.

 8. More fruits and veggies

 Fruits and vegetables are rich in fiber, vitamins, and minerals that are essential for healthy organs and immunity (8).
-Most children tend to avoid eating fruits and vegetables.
-However, there are ways that you could encourage your child to get their daily dose of fruits and vegetables.
+Despite their benefits, many children tend to avoid eating fruits and vegetables.
+To address this, incorporating fruits and vegetables for kids in their diet and try creative strategies that appeal to them.

 Percentage of US children and adolescents consuming fruits on a given day